Urbanizedev/state_data/txdb/wip/repair_postgis_extension.md

 # PostGIS Schema Repair & Rebuild – Checklist SOP

-**Important:**
+**Critical Notes:**
-This entire procedure must be performed **for every database** in your environment to ensure all DBs share the same PostGIS schema origin.
+- This entire procedure must be performed **for every database** to ensure all DBs share the same PostGIS schema origin.
+- **All commands in this document are EXAMPLES ONLY.**
+- The actual commands you run may be **completely different** depending on:
+  - your OS
+  - your PostgreSQL installation
+  - your PostGIS version
+  - your environment variables
+  - your authentication setup
+  - your database names and schemas
+- **Use professional judgment**.
+Adjust every command and step to fit your environment.

 ---

 ## 1. Identify PostGIS schema
+*(Example query — adjust or replace entirely as needed)*

 ```sql
 SELECT extname, nspname
 FROM pg_extension e